 Despite bandits having an unhealthy obsession with the colour pink, RAGE 2 is graphically quite varied.
 As mentioned, the Arks have been terraforming the Earth again, which means that forests and wetlands have begun to pop up in certain parts of the wasteland.
 This makes for a nice distinction between the missions when the same vegetation and rocks begin to get a little stale on the eyes.

-This game is also more expansive and more vertical than the claustrophobic canyons or corridors of the first one.
-There was the occasional jarring pop-in while driving across the landscape at high speed, but the mountains did a reasonable job of hiding this in the distance.
-The slow but steady day-night cycle produced some gorgeous sunsets, and I never felt that the wide variety of textures in the landscapes ever repeated themselves.
+This game is also much more expansive and more vertical than the claustrophobic canyons or corridors of the first one.
+There was the occasional texture pop-in while driving across the landscape at high speed, but the mountains did a reasonable job of hiding this in the distance.
+The slow but steady day-night cycle also produced some gorgeous sunsets, and I never felt that the wide variety of textures in the landscapes ever repeated themselves.
 Avalanche is really good at this stuff.

 I get that everyone’s favourite target of internet hate is the Epic Store at the moment, but OH MY GOSH the Bethesda client is utter trash.
 It happened to be the platform on which my review copy arrived, and I instantly remembered why I have been avoiding their stupid software until now.
 I felt as if I fought with the Bethesda launcher to play this game.

-Virtually every button on the client basically opens up a web page, you have to log in with your password every time, I could not find any option to save screen shots, installation of the game randomly restarted, there are only a handful of games, and my download speed was embarrassingly slow.
+Virtually every button on the client basically opens up a web page, you have to log in with your password every time, I could not find any native option to save screen shots, installation of the game randomly restarted, there are only a handful of games, and my download speed was embarrassingly slow.
 My experience may represent no reflection on yours, but it is high time we start putting some pressure on Bethesda to get with the program.
 I urge everyone to purchase RAGE 2 on Steam instead.

 That is the question